MACC/ACCT in London, Paris and Rome

 - Miscellaneous spending money

 Applicants, upon completing their online application, are committed to paying a $1,200 program deposit.
 This deposit is NOT in addition to the program cost, rather this $1,200 is built into the overall program cost billed on your USD student account.
 Students who withdraw from the program, after being accepted, will be charged this $1,200 deposit in order to offset costs incurred on their behalf in preparation for the group's time abroad.
-Student's who withdraw from the program after the May 8, 2015 start date will be responsible for paying the full program cost billed to their USD student account.
+Student's who withdraw from the program after the course start date will be responsible for paying the full program cost billed to their USD student account.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
 If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt, academic programs director, for a visa service referral.
 The information provided below applies to U.S. citizens.
 If you are not a U.S. citizen, see if you need a visa.